 Mushrooms are basically fungi and also called parasites on plants.
 It is a reproductive structure produced by a few fungi.
 They are found on the plant’s body, in moist places.
 Sometimes they grow on the base of the plant and we generally find some delicate pores are coming out.
 They are neither plants nor animals but feed on living or dead plants and absorb their nutrients.
 Does the question arise why you should eat mushrooms?
 What are the health benefits of Mushrooms?
 So, let’s start herewith.

 We need to understand that mushrooms contain varying degrees of protein and fiber and vitamins.
-They are highly enriched with Vitamin-B and Vitamin-D, Riboflavin, Niacin and pantothenic acid and some powerful antioxidants i.e. selenium, polyphenols, polysaccharides, glutathione, and Vitamin C. It helps lower cholesterol so that heart problem does not rise, improve digestive power, give power to our nervous system, improve immunity system and prevent damage to cells and tissues.
+They are highly enriched with Vitamin-B and Vitamin-D, Riboflavin, Niacin, and pantothenic acid, and some powerful antioxidants i.e. selenium, polyphenols, polysaccharides, glutathione, and Vitamin C. It helps lower cholesterol so that heart problem does not arise, improve digestive power, give power to our nervous system, improve immunity system and prevent damage to cells and tissues.

-As we know the antioxidants help cells to revive from oxidative stress because this is a major factor which leads to cellular damage and it gives reverse impact on
+As we know the antioxidants help cells to revive from oxidative stress because this is a major factor that leads to cellular damage and it gives a reverse impact on

 Mushrooms boost your Immunity power | Mushrooms lower Cholesterol

-Nutritional constituents in Mushroom are as follows….Like most mushrooms, the white mushroom is very popular and is low in calories but full of nutrients…
+The nutritional constituents in the Mushroom are as follows….Like most mushrooms, the white mushroom is very popular and is low in calories but full of nutrients…

-In one cup (95 grams approx) of whole white mushrooms contains;
+One cup (95 grams approx) of whole white mushrooms contains Calories – 21

 Carbohydrate – 3gms, Fiber – 2 gm, Protein- 3 gm, Fat – 0 gm